As you're reading this guide, you're encouraged to play around with the examples to get a feel for the language.

 # -> odd

-...and multi-line using indented blocks:
+...And multi-line using indented blocks:

 x = 24